tlamedia/gtm-kit/README.md

 ## Contributing

 Found a bug or have a feature idea?
-[Open an issue](https://github.com/tlamedia/gtm-kit/issues?state=open).
-Pull requests are welcome.
+Both are welcome as [issues on tlamedia/gtm-kit](https://github.com/tlamedia/gtm-kit/issues?state=open).
+This repository does not take direct pull requests; patches proposed in issues are integrated via the development repository and credited in the changelog.

 ## License